OmerZKol/dev-accelerator-plugin/README.md

 NOTE: 3 of the 5 components have been tested and verified to work.
 Those 3 are commands, agents and skills.

+## Installation and usage
+### Installation option 1:
+1. In claude code terminal, run: `/plugins`
+2. In the plugins window, select "add marketplace"
+3. Put the github repo link: `https://github.com/OmerZKol/dev-accelerator-plugin.git`
+4. After installation, press escape, and select "browse and install plugins"
+5. Find "dev-accelerator" and install it
+6. Restart claude code
+### Installation option 2:
+1. Use the files sent over to you, and place them in your local claude directory under `.claude/plugins/dev-accelerator`
+2. Restart claude code
+3. Optionally, you can take just the plugin (plugin/dev-accelerator) itself from this repository, and place it in your local claude directory under `.claude/plugins/dev-accelerator`

 ## Architecture

 This plugin implements all 5 core Claude Code components working together: